CLCulture/CL-Website/README.md

-# IVGAS-Website
+# CL-Website
-Official repository for International Video Game and Anime Syndicate
+Official repository for Closet Lolis Discord

 ## How to rewrite for IIS